Fast, secure, risk-free booking guaranteed.

-Soak up the jaw-dropping mountainous vistas and the inviting atmosphere of the Chamonix area
+Soak up the jaw-dropping vistas and the inviting atmosphere of Chamonix

 Spoil yourself with five days of amazing skiing in the Chamonix area and learn how to stay safe in the backcountry in the process!
 This backcountry ski class poses a thrilling combination of shredding top-notch powder and developing new off-piste and rescue skills.
 Enjoy lots of skiing on a variety of terrain and snow types, learn some valuable uphill and downhill skiing skills and what to do in case an avalanche strikes.
 Become a competent member of a ski touring group, all while soaking up some of the most breathtaking views that the alpine terrain around you offers.